anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/30-postgresql-exercise.md

         requests:
           storage: 1Gi
 ```
-Have you noticed how the secret is mounted as an environment variable as described in the container image description [1]?
+Have you noticed how the Secret is mounted as an environment variable as described in the container image description [1]?

 Also notice the `volumeClaimTemplates` section.
-The term *Volume Claim Template* indicates that this is not a Volume Claim.
-Consider the StatefulSet has specified more than mulitple `replicas`, let's say three (3).
+The term *Volume Claim Template* indicates that this is not a Persistent Volume Claim (PVC).
+Consider the StatefulSet has specified mulitple `replicas`, three (3) for instance.
 In this case three Persistent Volume Claims need to be created.
 As each PVC is then parameterized with the individual replica's Pod identity, the actual Persistent Volume Claims are similar but not identical.
 The Persistent Volume Claim Template describes their commonalities.

 Execute the spec: